denismrvoljak/nextjs-flask-app-crud/README.md

 This project is a full-stack CRUD application for managing friends, built with Flask (backend) and Next.js (frontend).

+I have build this project to learn how to integrate Next.js and Flask (and create pretty UI using ShadCn Library)

+The final version of this project isn't perfect, but I achived my main goal which was to learn how to integrate some of these tools together.

 ## Project Structure

 ```